cambsull/SteamWebAPILibrary/docs/README.md

 |        relationship       |       String       |                              all, friend                             |                         Not sure what this actually does                        |
 |          steamid          |       String       |                                64-bit                                |                             Steam Player Profile ID                             |

-## 4.0 Expected return values, per method
+## 4.0 Expected Return Values, Per Method

 Below are the expected server responses for each available argument, per method.